tksano/testimonials/README.md

 SilverStripe 2.4.5 or later
 (not tested for versions prior to 2.4.5, but probably work)

+## License

+BSD license

+The codes in the thirdpaty directory conform to their respective licenses.

 ## Installation

 Unpack and copy the "testimonials" folder into your SilverStripe project.